 There are merely different marketing systems and processes that work in different scenarios.

-Marketing works when you solve a real problem, for a real person.
+Marketing works when you solve a real problem, for an actual person.

-Yes, there are clever persuasion tactics that can be used to help things along, but there is no substitute for solving real problems for real people.
+Yes, there are clever persuasion tactics that can help things along, but there is no substitute for solving genuine problems for actual people.

 Spend time with the following questions.